-The historic market town of Appleby in Westmorland in the beautiful Eden Valley makes an excellent centre for exploring the surrounding area and soaking up the scenery.
+The historic market town of Appleby-in-Westmorland in the beautiful Eden Valley makes an excellent centre for exploring the surrounding area and enjoying the scenery.

 The Town Council and the Tourist Information team extend a very warm welcome and invite you to explore this web site.

 Why not follow Appleby Town Council on Twitter by clicking here: https://twitter.com/ApplebyCouncil

 Appleby Show will be held on Thursday 11th August 2016

 "a great day out for all the family"

 A wide variety of classes for horses, sheep, cattle, poultry, vintage machinery, dogs, childrens pets, produce, handicrafts and horticultural exhibits.
 Equestrian classes include Veteran Horses & Ponies, Riding Horses, Fells, Dales, Shetlands and Coloured Horses, Working Hunter and Handy Pony.

 In addition to the exhibits on show there are a variety of stands, a Craft and Food Hall

 with local exhibitors, and main ring events.